-The Aixplorer® system is not intended for fetal use.
-It is not designed for ophthalmic use or any use causing the acoustic beam to pass through the eye.
+The Aixplorer® system is not designed for ophthalmic use or any use causing the acoustic beam to pass through the eye.

 Using the system for procedures involving percutaneous umbilical blood sampling (PUBS) and in vitro fertilization (IVF) is not recommended by the manufacturer.